 The following priorities are proposed for the Americas Region taking into consideration the principles outlined above.

-AMS1: Deployment of modern, resilient, safe and sustainable broadband telecommunication/ICT infrastructure
+AMS1: Deployment of modern, resilient, secure and sustainable telecommunication/ICT infrastructure

 Expected results:

-Assistance in the design, funding and implementation of national, regional and sub-regional broadband plans, including support to Community Networks, with special attention to indigenous communities, underserved and unserved areas, and vulnerable populations, taking into account innovative connectivity solutions that can be locally deployed and managed, including access to spectrum and high-speed networks.
+Assistance in the design, funding and implementation of national, regional and sub-regional broadband plans and resilient networks, including support to Community Networks, with special attention to indigenous communities, underserved and unserved areas, critical environment areas and vulnerable populations, taking into account innovative connectivity solutions that can be locally deployed and managed, including access to spectrum and high-speed networks.

+Enhanced and strengthened confidence and security in the use of ICTs

-AMS2: Enhancement and expansion of digital literacy, skills and inclusion programs Expected results:
+AMS2: Enhancement and expansion of digital literacy, skills and inclusion programs, especially among vulnerable populations.

+Expected results:

-Support the development of human capacity through national and regional capacity building projects, such as training programs or workshops, to exchange expertise and knowledge as well as national and international experiences to provide practical skills and tools to bridge digital divides, including the gender digital divide, in order to contribute to the development of sustainable telecommunication/ICTs, enhancing competition, investment and innovation.
+Support the development of human capacity through national, regional and sub regional capacity building projects, such as training programs or workshops, to exchange expertise and knowledge as well as national and international experiences to provide practical skills and tools to bridge digital divides, including the gender digital divide, in order to contribute to the development of sustainable telecommunication/ICTs, enhancing competition, investment and innovation.

-Provide assistance in the planning, implementation and evaluation of projects and programs on digital literacy, digital skills and digital inclusion.
+Provide diligent assistance in the planning, implementation and evaluation of projects and programs on digital literacy, digital skills and digital inclusion.

 AMS3: Effective support for the digital transformation and innovation ecosystems in the Americas through scalable, funded and sustainable connectivity projects